cjmDevelop/Auth-Microservice/README.md

 ## Acknowledgments

-- Built with help from Claude AI (Anthropic) for learning Spring Boot architecture and best practices, using the "70/30 rule" or keeping AI-generated text below 20-30%
+- Built with help from Claude AI (Anthropic) for starter files / templates, and boiler-plate code, which helped me get this project started quicker & easier.
 - Twilio for SMS verification